 Here are some helpful video’s for properly applying the Silox (click on the link immediately below):

 Look on the labels of the majority of other “sealers” and water-repellents and see if the word “adobe” or “rammed earth” is mentioned.
-The SILOX was formulated for adobe.
+The SILOX was formulated for adobe and rammed earth.
 If you purchase the Silox from Adobe Masters, you will be using the same quality product on your home that I have been using on my customer’s homes for over thirty years.

-The Silox is a water-based water repellent.
+The Silox is water-based.
 This means it is easy clean-up and won’t harm the environment like solvent-based products.
 Being water-based, it is safer for pets, plants and is easier to clean off of items you might accidentally overspray on…your neighbors cars or yourself, for example.

-(Photo above: A burnt adobe brick treated on the left side with the Silox Adobe Water Repellent and the right side remaining untreated.
+(Photo above: A burnt adobe brick treated on the left side with the Silox Original Adobe/Rammed Earth Water Repellent and the right side remaining untreated.
 The brick was then sprayed with water.
 Notice the water was quickly absorbed on the untreated side and how it is beading up on the side treated with the Silox.)

 Because the Silox is water-based, you will not have to use potentially dangerous and harmful solvents—paint thinners—to clean your equipment or your hands.
 Being able to use water for clean-up is a huge advantage over solvent-based products.

 The Silox Original and Xtra Adobe/Rammed Earth Water Repellents are both a penetrating and surface water repellent, combining the best of both chemistries to protect your adobe or rammed earth.

 A “penetrating” water repellent absorbs into the porous adobe to protect it from within, allowing the adobe to “breathe” (or release moisture back into the atmosphere if water enters the adobe).
-A “surface” water repellent like the Silox puts a thin, almost invisible vapor permeable acrylic “skin” over the adobes to add an additional layer of protection from water penetration.
+A “surface” water repellent puts a thin, almost invisible vapor permeable acrylic “skin” over the adobes to add an additional layer of protection from water penetration.
 The Silox brings both of these benefits together into one product that is breathable.

 This acrylic moisture barrier and stabilizing agent can, in certain light, be visible as a slight satin finish and, as an added benefit, helps to bring out the beautiful, rich colors of burnt adobe.